Zayn-Qureshi/AIToneGrammar/replit.md

 ## Overview

 This is an AI-powered writing assistant application that provides real-time grammar checking and tone analysis.
 The application features a clean, distraction-free interface where users can input text and receive instant feedback on grammar errors and writing tone.
-Built with a modern stack featuring React on the frontend and Express on the backend, it integrates with external APIs (LanguageTool for grammar checking) to provide intelligent writing assistance.
+Built with a modern stack featuring React on the frontend and Express on the backend, it integrates with external APIs (LanguageTool for grammar checking and Hugging Face for tone detection) to provide intelligent writing assistance.

+**Current Status**: ✅ Fully functional and tested
+- Grammar checking with interactive error highlights and suggestions
+- Tone detection with visual confidence indicator
+- Copy corrected text to clipboard
+- Light/dark theme support
+- Real-time text statistics (words, characters, errors)

 ## User Preferences